 Second bake: bring the heat to 120° C (about 250° F), cover your mega biscuit with a layer of parchment paper and let it go for another 20 minutes.

-Out of the oven: the cookie surface is cooked but not burned, sprinkle it with brown sugar and let cool (actually we’re hoping the sugar somehow sticks to the surface) for about 2 minutes.
+Out of the oven: the cookie surface is cooked but not burned, sprinkle it with brown sugar and let cool for about 2 minutes (now you’re hoping the sugar somehow sticks to the surface).
 Then get the thinnest sharpest knife you have and cut the biscuits in harmonic rectangular shapes of your choice.

-Let them cool for a longer time, this time, get back and enjoy.
+Let them cool for a longer time, get back and enjoy.
 You scored them right if you have not rawish dough in the middle.

 Remember: any two bites, one is pure saturated fat.
 Apparently, that’s the Lasso way (yes, shortbreads are Scottish) ⚽︎